 Personal Capital Cons:

 If you haven’t started a Roth IRA yet, there’s no time better than right now.
 A Roth IRA is the type of account that will ensure that at least some of your retirement income is completely tax-free.
-You can open an account with one of the above robo-advisors, some of which won’t even require you to have an upfront investment.
+You can easily open an account with one of the above robo-advisors, some of which won’t even require you to have an upfront investment.

-And if you’ve been trying to manage your own Roth IRA account and not having much success, now is also an excellent time to switch your account over to a robo-advisor.
+If you’ve been trying to manage your own Roth IRA account and not having much success, now is also an excellent time to switch your account over to a robo-advisor.

 The only thing better than tax-free income in retirement is tax-free income in retirement without the need to manage the account that produces it.